Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Continuous-Time Analysis

-Indeed, as opposed to linear time-invariant (LTI) systems, the stability of \eqref{eq:BackwardGradientDynamics} cannot be determined solely based on the eigenvalues of the time-varying matrix ${\bf A}(T-t)$; see \cite{wu1974note} for a simple example.
-As suggested in \cite{Chang19}, one can consider the notion of \emph{kinematic eigenvalues} \cite{van2004characteristic,BookAscher95}.
+Indeed, as opposed to linear time-invariant (LTI) systems, the stability of \eqref{eq:BackwardGradientDynamics} cannot be determined solely based on the eigenvalues of the time-varying matrix ${\bf A}(T-t)$~\cite{wu1974note}.
+As pointed out in \cite{Chang19}, a rigorous analysis of the properties of ${\bf A}(T-t)$ can be conducted by using the notion of \emph{kinematic eigenvalues}~\cite{van2004characteristic,BookAscher95}.
 These are determined by finding a time-varying transformation that diagonalizes ${\bf A}(T-t)$.
-However, such transformation depends explicitly on the LTV ODE solution $\frac{\partial {\bf y}(T)}{\partial {\bf y}(T-t)}$.
-Unfortunately, this makes the computation of kinematic eigenvalues as hard as solving \eqref{eq:BackwardGradientDynamics} analytically, in general.
+However, such transformation depends explicitly on the LTV ODE solution $\frac{\partial {\bf y}(T)}{\partial {\bf y}(T-t)}$, which makes the computation of kinematic eigenvalues as hard as solving \eqref{eq:BackwardGradientDynamics}.

 Motivated as above, rather than studying the properties of ${\bf A}(T-t)$, in this paper we analyze the properties of $\frac{\partial {\bf y}(T)}{\partial {\bf y}(T-t)}$ directly.